 Lowe’s rolled out a retail service robot called LoweBot to help customers by answering simple questions in 70 languages while employees focus on added-value services.
 Because of its ability to effectively navigate the store, LoweBot can scan the shelves in search of incorrect prices, misplaced products, and out-of-stock items.

 Capgemini found that 86% of those managers implement AI solutions at large.
 Salesforce ‘s Einstein leverages rules-based and predictive models to provide agents with contextual recommendations and offers for customers.
-Thesis “next best actions” suggested to employees, such as “give free shipping” or “offer zero percent financing” lead to higher customer loyalty and upselling opportunities.
+Thesis “next best actions” suggested to employees, such as “give free shipping” or “offer zero-percent financing” lead to higher customer loyalty and upselling opportunities.

-The service provider Botmind that helps to deliver the same live chat.
+The service provider Botmind helps to deliver the same live chat.
 Whenever there are extensive unstructured dialogues, they will immediately transfer the matter to an individual.
 This hybrid process results in higher consumer satisfaction and significant cost reduction.

 “Augmentation is the main goal and it’s what all our technology is about.
 AI is not about replacing people but enabling all marketers to work better, faster and smarter.”